boniolp/ADecimo/README.md

 |SMD (Server Machine Dataset)| is a 5-week-long dataset collected from a large Internet company.
 This dataset contains 3 groups of entities from 28 different machines.|
 |SVDB| includes 78 half-hour ECG recordings chosen to supplement the examples of  supraventricular arrhythmias in the MIT-BIH Arrhythmia Database.|

 You may find more details (and the references) in the TSB-UAD benchmark [paper](https://www.paparrizos.org/papers/PaparrizosVLDB22a.pdf).
+Please note that the time series used in this repository are snippets (i.e., small subsets of the original time series) of the TSB-UAD benchmark.

 ## Anomaly Detectors